Cultural Humility & Inclusion Statement

 My commitments

-Therapy is not one-size-fits-all.
-Your values, culture, and worldview matter.
-In my practice:
+Therapy isn’t one-size-fits-all.
+Your values, culture, and lived experiences matter here.
+In my work:

-I stand against racism, sexism, homophobia, transphobia, ableism, and other forms of discrimination.
+• I stand firmly against racism, sexism, homophobia, transphobia, ableism, and other forms of discrimination.

 Dr. Charles “Chuck” Ridley

-Dr. Ridley has trained me to rethink multicultural counseling competence and incorporate diverse and cultural factors within the profession.
+My advisor, Dr. Ridley, has trained me to rethink multicultural counseling competence and incorporate diverse and cultural factors within the profession.

 I’ve learned how to balance science with compassion so clients feel seen, understood, and supported.